Jaewon45/domain_gen_IL/README.md

 # Domain Generalisation via Imprecise Learning

-This repository contains the code base for the paper "Domain Generalization via Imprecsie Learning" accepted at ICML 2024.
+This repository contains the code base for the paper "Domain Generalization via Imprecise Learning" accepted at ICML 2024.
 ## Table of Contents
 - [Overview](#overview)
 - [Installation](#installation)